What is Genetic Testing?

 What are the potential outcomes?

 This is dependent on the genetic test used (single gene or panel test) and whether it is a diagnostic or predictive test.
-This will be discussed with you by the genetic counselor.
+This will be discussed with you by the Genetic Counsellor.